Alexians

-The Alexians, officially named as the Congregation of Alexian Brothers (Congregatio Fratrum Cellitarum seu Alexianorum), abbreviated C.F.A., is a Catholic lay religious congregation of Pontifical Right for men specifically devoted to caring for the sick which has its origin in Europe at the time of the Black Death.
-They follow the Augustinian rule.
+The Alexians, or Cellites, officially named as the Congregation of Alexian Brothers (Congregatio Fratrum Cellitarum seu Alexianorum), abbreviated C.F.A., is a Catholic lay religious congregation of Pontifical Right for men, specifically devoted to caring for the sick.
+The congregation has its origin in Europe at the time of the Black Death.
+Its members follow the Rule of Saint Augustine.

 History

-The Alexians trace their origin to the early 12th-century Beghards, male counterparts of the Beguines, laywomen who followed a devout style of life in a limited degree of common life.
-The men did not get much attention until they made a great contribution to history in the city of Mechelen, in the Duchy of Brabant (in central Flanders, now Belgium), some time in the 14th century, during the terrible ravages of the Black Death.
-Some laymen united under the guidance of a man named Tobias to succor the plague-stricken without taking any vows or adopting monasticism.
-One of their most obvious activities was caring for those stricken with the bubonic plague, along with their families, and burying those who died.
-These laymen lived in little rooms or cells (from Latin "cella," a cell that gave rise to their early name of "Cellites").
+The Alexians trace their origin to the early 12th-century Beghards, male counterparts of the Beguines, laywomen who followed a devout style of life that included a limited degree of life in common.
+The men first came to prominence in the city of Mechelen, in the Duchy of Brabant (in central Flanders, now Belgium), during the 14th century, during the terrible ravages of the Black Death.
+To face this challenge, some laymen united under the guidance of a man named Tobias to succor the plague-stricken.
+They did not take vows or adopt the practices of monastic life.
+One of their most obvious activities was caring for those stricken with the bubonic plague, caring also for the victims' families, and burying those who died.
+These laymen lived in small rooms or cells (from Latin "cella", a cell), which gave rise to their early name of "Cellites".
+(Note: But note that the Catholic Encyclopedia (1913) states instead that "One of their most obvious actions [was] the burial of those who died from the plague; they were known as 'Cellites' (Lat. cella, a cell and hence, a grave)".)

 The speculation that the name "Beghards" arose from supporting themselves by begging for food was dismissed by the Encyclopædia Britannica Eleventh Edition.

-The plague victims became the outcasts of the society and were thrown outside the city walls, along with the other marginalized folk, to die.
-Moved by compassion, these laymen came together and vowed to take care of these victims who were abandoned by not only the state and the church, but also their families.
+Part of the popular reaction to the plague, was that plague victims became the outcasts of the society and were driven outside the city walls, along with the other marginalized folk, to die, bereft of the assistance of the civic authorities and even the pastoral care of the Church.
+Moved by compassion, these new companies of laymen came together, dedicated to taking care of such victims.
 Later on, the group attracted more men who chose to abandon their secular lives to live in community as brothers and to serve the needs of the poor.
-Eventually, the Catholic Church saw the utility of the brothers and invited them to be formally recognized as a religious group and subsequently gave them pontifical status.
+Eventually, the Church saw the utility of the brothers and they came to be formally recognized as religious, eventually acquiring pontifical status.
 The brothers were associated with a chapel dedicated to Alexius of Rome, who had served many years in a hospital at Edessa in Syria, and they began to be called the Brothers at St. Alexius Chapel, a name that evolved into that of Alexian Brothers, their modern name.